 Testicular cancer cells take root in one or both testicles, the glands held inside the scrotum along with vessels and nerves.
 Testicles make sperm and male sex hormones such as testosterone.

 Wilmot Cancer Institute, in partnership with UR Medicine’s Department of Urology, is the leader in testicular cancer care in the region, and is conducting research to improve care and better understand the disease.
+No other cancer center in Upstate New York has our level of expertise.

 Testicular cancer types